 Step 1: Choose your preferred bank or financial institution/platform where you wish to open your business bank account.

 Step 2: Prepare the documents required to submit before opening the account.
 The documents should provide information on the employer identification number, business owner identification, business details, agreements, etc.

 Step 3: You may open the account through the financial institution’s online platform or by visiting the branch of your preferred bank.
 The online process might vary from one bank to another.

 Step 4: Submit the required documents along with the application form.
 After the verification process, your online account for business transactions will be set up successfully.

-- which provides end-to-end automation with powerful features like Automated Accounting, OTP management, Maker-Checker Flows,
+- End-to-end automation with powerful features like Automated Accounting, OTP management, Maker-Checker Flows,

 - Corporate Cards with 20X higher limits